 - Improving self-confidence

 - Offer professional development

 “The transition from registrar to consultant is something really stressful, so it’s good to have some sort of support, and it was good that the College has recognised that this is something that should be addressed from the trainees’ point of view”

 “I could tell it was different to any other sort of mentoring advice, support, supervision, I’d had before.
 Clearly there are techniques you can learn to really help people.”

 Commitment from both mentors and mentees:

-The next training session will be held on Monday 8 May.
-In order to register, please complete the relevant form and return it to: firstname.lastname@example.org
+The next training session will be held in Spring 2018.
+In order to register your interest, please email: firstname.lastname@example.org